MikuAuahDark/Kazari/README.md

 The definition of _distance unit_ depends entirely on the user. _Distance units_ may be in virtual resolution or in pixels, as long as it is a unit that define distance on screen.

+### `void TapGesture:update(number dt)`

+Update the tap gesture for alternate tap.
+In LÖVE environment, this function should be called in [`love.update`](https://love2d.org/wiki/love.update) with their arguments passed accordingly.

+Note that it's okay not to call this function if `altDuration` is set to 0 (where alternate tap events is disabled).

 ### `void TapGesture:onStart(any context, function func)`

 Register function `func` to be called when a tap is initiated, additionally passing `context` as the 1st parameter.